xtclang/xvm/xdk/layout/xdk/README.md

 The disassembly information is printed to the screen.

 ## Miscellaneous command line information

+The command line tools rely on Java to be already installed and available.
+The required version is Java 11 (or later).

 Each of the above tools supports the `-help` and `-verbose` options.